avian-optics/raven-stl-models/README.md

 ![OSS Raven](model-preview-2.jpeg?raw=true 'OSS Raven Model Preview')

 Note: This is still a work in progress.
-This project is still in reasearch and development and will update frequently.
+This project is still in research and development and will update frequently.